-Providers may have their own particular wordings but in general the definitions offered will fall into 3 main categories with a new additional definition introduced in Guardian’s new proposition:
+Providers may have their own particular wordings but in general the definitions offered will fall into four main categories with a new additional definition introduced relatively recently:

-Total Permanent Disability – Own occupation: The person covered is unable to perform their own job as a result of illness or injury (i.e. the job before they were incapacitated).
+Total Permanent Disability – Own occupation: The person covered is permanently unable to perform their own job as a result of illness, injury or mental incapacity (i.e. the job before they were incapacitated).

-Not all providers offer all 3 of the confirmed main definition categories (plus the Guardian only definition) as part of their TPD proposition as confirmed below:
+Not all providers offer all four of the confirmed main definition categories as part of their TPD proposition as confirmed below:

-Advisers should also be aware of what happens if their client retires during the policy.
-In such a scenario an own, any or suited occupation definition would become invalid and therefore the provider should be notified.
+Whilst most clients may be offered an own occupation defintions at outset of the plan the definition used if the client is required to claim will be dependent on whether they are still working.
+If the client stops working during the course of the plan an own, any or suited occupation definition would become invalid and therefore the provider should be notified.
 The provider should then either remove the TPD from the plan altogether or revert to Activities of Daily Living/work tasks definition and adjust the premiums accordingly.

 Unlike most critical illness conditions, to be able to claim on TPD there must be evidence that the disability is permanent.
 As such insurers will generally not pay a claim for six months unless there is medical evidence to prove the permanent nature of the condition.